EDIpack/EDIpackManuscript/Reply_RefereeB.md

 We thank the referee for this observation.
 Indeed, the cutoff on the number of phonon excitations is inherently problem dependent and should be carefully adjusted in light of the specific electron-phonon coupling regime, the phonon frequency, and the interplay with electronic correlations.
 Furthermore, we agree that the shift $A_m$, while often treated as a tunable parameter in simplified models, is not always free to choose.
 In more general contexts, such as in first-principles-derived Hamiltonians or systems constrained by symmetry or external potentials, $A_m$ may be fixed by physical considerations or derived from the underlying microscopic model.

 To reflect this more nuanced detail, we have revised the paragraph on page 9 to acknowledge that the shift $A_m$ is not universally a free parameter.
-The new text reads:

-*“In many cases, one can reduce the number of excited phonons in the ground state, and consequently the required cutoff, by appropriately choosing the shift $A_m$.
-However, we stress that this is not always possible: in some generalized models or realistic systems derived from microscopic considerations, $A_m$ may be fixed and not a freely tunable parameter.
-In such cases, the phonon cutoff must be increased accordingly to ensure numerical convergence.”*

-This modification ensures that our discussion does not overgeneralise while aligning with the range of physical contexts in which EDIpack may be applied.
-We thank the referee for helping us clarify this important point.
+This ensures that our discussion does not overgeneralise while aligning with the range of physical contexts in which EDIpack may be applied.